Frequently Asked Questions

 Is there a minimum order for delivery?

-Yes, orders must be over $125.00, which will include free delivery in most of our service area.
+Yes, orders must be above $50.
+Orders under this can be picked up from various farmers markets.
+Delivery fee ranges from $10-25 depending on location and order size.
 Areas in far northern IL and the city of Chicago may have a $15 handling charge depending on the zip code.

 What time will my order be delivered?